 Much like Nottingham’s Galleries of Justice, Crumlin Road Gaol really surprised me.
 I visited it on a whim on a recent weekend in Belfast, but wasn’t expecting much.
 I’d known the former jail had a dark history of executions and hauntings, but I assumed there wasn’t anything dark to see or experience without booking onto a ghost tour or investigation.

-With a history of so many executions and terrible living conditions for prisoners, the building itself omits an eerie and sad atmosphere.
+With a history of so many executions and terrible living conditions for prisoners, the building itself evokes an eerie and sad atmosphere.

 It’s the perfect location for a morbid tourist like me and anyone else interested in dark tourism destinations.

-A Brief Dark History on Crumlin Road Gaol
+A Brief Dark History of Crumlin Road Gaol

 Crumlin Road Gaol’s history stretches as far back as 1841, when the prison was first designed by Charles Lanyon.
 Charles actually based the unique layout of the prison on Pentonville Prison in London.
-Construction began in 1843 and the prison first opened in 1845 – ready to allow prisoners by the summer of that year.
+Construction began in 1843, and the prison first opened in 1845 – ready to accept prisoners by the summer of that year.

-The first execution took place in 1854: Robert Henry O’Neill a soldier.
-His body and 14 others, are still interred in unmarked graves within the grounds of the Gaol.
+The first execution took place in 1854: soldier Robert Henry O’Neill.
+His body and 14 others are still interred in unmarked graves within the grounds of the Gaol.
 In 1901, a new stone execution chamber was built and used for the first time.
 The last execution took place on the 20th December 1961, which was Robert McGladdery.

-During it’s years operating, the prison saw 17 men executed.
+During its years of operating, the prison saw 17 men executed.
 Suffragettes were also imprisoned in the gaol and 52 prisoners managed to escape!

-We took a self guided tour of Crumlun Road Gaol on a very dull and rainy day in Belfast.
+We took a self-guided tour of Crumlin Road Gaol on a very dull and rainy day in Belfast.
 The weather certainly matched the atmosphere inside the prison!
-The experience begins with a brief introduction to the building and it’s history throughout the years.
+The experience begins with a brief introduction to the building and its history throughout the years.
 Then, entry into the experience is staggered with a short but oddly funny introduction video, where our small group are met by a judge who deems us guilty (it’s a bit like the Courtroom show at the London Dungeon!).
-There is one character who seems almost too happy to see us guilty however and stares into the camera at all times, nodding and smiling at the thought of us being condemned…
+There is one character who seems almost too happy to see us guilty, however and stares into the camera at all times, nodding and smiling at the thought of us being condemned…

 It is, however, the only ‘funny’ part of the experience!
 We then explored at our own pace.
 First up was the tunnel, a long dark underground tunnel that links the building to the Courthouse across the street.
 Though you can only explore halfway down the tunnel, it’s very dark and spooky.
 I definitely felt a little uneasy heading down there!